samcreate/WizBang.github.io/README.md

-Converts Layer names to optimized web images automatically
+Converts Layer names to optimized web images automatically  ( currently only supports CS6 )

 Turns a photoshop layer named: "{retina:true}logo.mini.png" into a transparent web optimized PNG named "logo.mini.png" and creates 2x retina version named "logo.mini@2x.png" in a folder that you specify...
 All with correct dimensions and flattened layers styles.